gxlb/binary/README.md

 		_ uint32
 		C uint32 `binary:"ignore"`
 	}
-	only field "A" will be encode/decode.
+	Only field "A" will be encode/decode.

-# 5. auto alloc for slice, map and pointer.
+# 5. Auto allocate for slice, map and pointer.
 	eg:
 	type S struct{
 	    A *uint32